Our staff have explored LGBTQ issues in education and the impact of bullying on school climate for nearly 20 years.

 GLSEN’s Local School Climate Survey is a free online survey tool for students, educators and other advocates to use to collect data on students’ experiences in their local school communities, such as, bullying, harassment, and bias based on gender, disability, sexual orientation, race/ethnicity, gender expression, body type and/or religion.
 Results from your survey can be used to advocate for safer and more inclusive programs and policies in your local schools and communities.
 It’s easy to get started - check out our online Local School Climate Survey tool today!

-Snapshots are available for 41 states and Puerto Rico, each linked at the bottom of this page.
+Snapshots are available for 40 states.
 This state-specific data allows advocates, educators, administrators, and policymakers, among others, to evaluate school climate in their individual state, and to advocate for safer and more inclusive school environments for LGBTQ students across the nation, including LGBTQ-supportive school policies, LGBTQ-inclusive curriculum, and more.

 State Snapshots feature state-level data drawn from GLSEN’s biennial National School Climate Survey.
 Begun in 1999, the survey is the only survey of its kind, documenting the experiences of LGBTQ youth in schools, including the extent of the challenges that they face and their access to the school-based resources that support their educational success and well-being.